NoufAlnuaimi/IntrotoIM/April6/README.md

 # 2nd Assignment
-#### With each switch having a different tone, I settled on the idea of a piano!
+#### For my musical instrument, I decided to give each switch a different tone, for it to become a mini piano!
 The LED lights are there for some extra fun.
-I attached a pen to a servo and had it move at an angle that will hit a bell.
+For the servo, I decided to attach a pen to it and had it move at an angle that will hit the bell that's hanging.
 ### My schematic:
  ![](IMG_0613.JPG)
 ### Difficulties: